aminzadenoori/AWS-RAG-Chatbot/README.md

 By following these steps, you should be able to successfully deploy your `Rag-chatbot` application to AWS, leveraging the power of Apache Airflow for orchestration.
 ```

-Save this content in a `README.md` file in your repository.
-This will provide clear instructions on how to deploy your `Rag-chatbot` application to AWS using Apache Airflow for automation.